louiselessel/Kinect-skeleton_via_OSC-for-Mac/README.md

 #### INSTRUCTIONS TO RUN Using Kinectron

-Make sure a computer on the same local network is running Kinectron.
+Make sure a Windows computer on the same local network is running [Kinectron](https://kinectron.github.io.).

 Change to the correct IP adress in sketch.js on this line: kinectron = new Kinectron("xx.xx.xx.xx")